 For the short biography, click here.

 Changing techno from within, Stefan Goldmann has created his uniquely own form of contemporary art music.
-Neither constrained by the limits of electronic club music functionality nor by those of academicism, his work topics range from addressing micro details of production to developing macro concepts, exposing terminal points of entire genres, formal characteristics or technical formats.
+Neither constrained by the limits of electronic club music functionality nor by those of academicism, his work topics range from micro details of production to macro concepts, exposing terminal points of entire genres, formal characteristics or technical formats.
 His investigation into remixing might serve as an example here, including both, a remix that does not change the score at all while cutting up dozens of recordings (Stravinsky: Le Sacre Du Printemps), and one that replaces every sound bit until the original work is no longer present except for a ghostly structural shadow (Fennesz: Remiksz).
 In his remix of Santiago Salazar’s Arcade a traditional Japanese ensemble breaks out of the track’s arrangement and takes over in order to remain on its own – the roles of ‘sample’ (source) and ‘track’ (destination) being reversed midway.
 His own work Input remains deliberately unreleased, but has so far been remixed into scores for ensemble by seven different composers.

-In an environment in which supposedly everything has been done, he keeps exposing and capturing positions others missed.
-These positions may be structural (such as his investigations of tunings, loops or contours) or at the crossroads of technology and culture (such as the preset worlds of the Industry project, or “branding” the sound of a piece of gear by excessively exposing its sonic characteristics – think of the Fuzzprobe pedal in The Maze).
+In an environment in which supposedly everything has been done he keeps exposing and capturing positions others missed.
+These may be structural (such as his investigations of tunings, loops or contours) or at the crossroads of technology and culture (such as the preset worlds of the Industry project, or “branding” the sound of a piece of gear by excessively exposing its sonic characteristics – think of the Fuzzprobe pedal in The Maze).
 Intriguingly, this has yielded a string of underground techno hits in the process: Sleepy Hollow, Lunatic Fringe, The Maze …

-For this reason, DJing straight-up club sets is an activity pursued with the same rigor as collaborating with ensembles, choreographers, visual artists, film makers and improvisors or conceiving performance formats such as Berghain’s Elektroakustischer Salon (a now regular events series at Berlin’s emblematic music venue).
+For this reason, DJing straight-up club sets is an activity pursued with the same rigor as collaboration with ensembles, choreographers, visual artists, film makers and improvisers or conceiving performance formats such as Berghain’s Elektroakustischer Salon (a now regular events series at Berlin’s emblematic music venue).
 The desire to reach beyond the obvious becomes as important as the need to move on rather than to dwell on the same limited subject repeatedly.

 Format-specific contours are addressed with Haven’t I Seen You Before, using the tape cassette as a vehicle for circular composition or with The Grand Hemiola for a 2×12″ vinyl polyrhythmic loop construction kit.
 This line culminates in the Ghost Hemiola remix of the latter, consisting of a two record set of empty loops – thoroughly reversed digitisation: instead of content getting rid of its physical carrier, the carrier is freed from its content.

 Stefan Goldmann has held artist residencies at Villa Kamogawa in Kyoto (2012) and at Villa Aurora in LA (2017).
 His texts on digitisation, the aesthetics of electronic music and the social psychology of music are among the most discussed contributions to these topics in recent years and have been translated into several languages.
 His first book Presets was published by The Bookworm (London) in 2015 and is currently available in its third edition.
 He is a co-author of Berghain’s book, Art in the Club (Hatje Cantz, 2015).
 He has been a guest lecturer at Berlin’s Universität der Künste, DAAD Tokyo, Folkwang University Essen, Siestes Electroniques Toulouse, Hochschule der Künste Bern and for Goethe Institut.
-Currently, he also writes a bi-monthly column for Berghain‘s flyer program.
+He also writes a bi-monthly column for Berghain‘s flyer program.